byi8220/indented-block-highlighting/README.md

 * `blockhighlight.background`: Change the highlight color
 * `blockhighlight.omit`: Array of languages that will not be parsed by this extension
 * `blockhighlight.isWholeLine`: Option to highlight the entire line or only the text
+* `blockhighlight.accentCurrentLine`: Option to choose to accent the current line more intensely than the rest of the block

 ## Known Issues